vergissberlin/fridays-alpinejs/README.md

-# Fridays - Apline JS
+# Fridays - Alpine JS

 Example to learn how to work with Alpine JS.